kmonad/kmonad/doc/faq.md

 this OS` and all have the same solution.

 TL;DR: Make sure the options in `defcfg` are for your operating system.

+### Q: Where can I find a list of keycodes which can be used in KMonad?

+A: List of keycodes can be found [here.](https://github.com/kmonad/kmonad/blob/master/src/KMonad/Keyboard/Keycode.hs)